Family, Consumer & Human Sciences at Harvard University

 Concentrations Within Family, Consumer & Human Sciences

-Family, Consumer & Human Sciences majors may want to concentrate their studies in one of these areas.
+If you plan to be a family, consumer & human sciences major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Harvard University.
 Some of these focus areas may not be available for your degree level.

 Concentration | Annual Degrees Awarded |